How Boutique Consultancy Owners Can Reclaim Their Quality of Life

 The power of narrow positioning

-It is no surprise that there is almost always a correlation between positioning and the consultancy's success.
-The wider it is and the more varied the work, the more the consultancy struggles.
+Unsurprisingly, there is almost always a direct link between the quality and specificity of a consultancy's positioning and performance.
+The more fragmented the service offering (and that's unfortunately often the case) and the more varied the work, the more the consultancy struggles.

 “Luk, why narrow?
 I love solving diverse problems in my work”.